D1splay/convert-telegram-sticker/README.md

   -o OUTPUT, --output OUTPUT
-                        Output folder for converted images -c, --convert         Convert images to PNG format if not already in PNG format
+                        Output folder for converted images -c, --convert         Convert images to PNG format if not already in PNG format -t THREADS, --threads THREADS
+                        Number of threads for parallel processing -a, --about           Show information about the program
 ```

 Донат: